danielsaidi/ApiKit/README.md

 ## Support my work

-I manage many open-source projects on my spare time and am very thankful for any help to keep my work going.

-You can sponsor my work on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][GitHub].

 ## Contact

-Feel free to reach out if you have questions or if you want to contribute in any way:
+Feel free to reach out if you have questions or want to contribute in any way:

 * Website: [danielsaidi.com][Website]
 * Mastodon: [@danielsaidi@mastodon.social][Mastodon]